someengineering/fixinventory/resotoworker/README.md

 - `fork` makes `resotoworker` fork each collector plugin instead of using threads
 - `collector aws` loads the AWS collector plugin
 - `aws-fork` tells the AWS collector plugin to also use forked processes instead of threads
-- `aws-access-key-id/-secret-access-key` AWS credentials for API acces.
+- `aws-access-key-id/-secret-access-key` AWS credentials for API access.
 Instead of using credentials directly you can also opt to inherit them from the [`awscli`](https://aws.amazon.com/cli/) environment or when running on EC2 using an instance profile.
-- `aws-role` the IAM role resoto should assume when making API requests
+- `aws-role` the IAM role Resoto should assume when making API requests
 - `aws-scrape-org` tells the AWS collector plugin to retrieve a list of all org accounts and then assume into each one of them.

 The reason for using forked processes instead of threads is to work around performance limitations of Python's [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock).
 By forking we almost scale linearly with the number of CPU cores when collecting many accounts at once.
 The default is to use threads to conserve system resources.